-On top of advertising revenue, there was money to be made through DVDs, action figures, comic books, official magazines (many of which were published by Titan Magazines), companion guides, tie-in novels, anything you could attach the logo on to.
-There would also sometimes be specially shot mini-episodes that were available on the official websites (sometimes called webisodes), not to mention after show specials which would come with a plethora of behind the scenes footage and interviews with key cast and writers/executive producers.
+On top of advertising revenue, there was money to be made through DVDs, action figures, comic books, official magazines (many of which were published by Titan Magazines), companion guides, tie-in novels, anything you could think of with which to attach the official logo.
+There would also sometimes be specially shot mini-episodes that were available on the official websites (sometimes called ‘webisodes’), not to mention after-show specials which would come with a plethora of behind the scenes footage and interviews with key cast and writers/executive producers.

 This was also an era where the cast of a show like Lost weren’t the only ones doing promotion for the show, and you were just as likely to see co-creator Damon Lindelof and co-showrunner Carlton Cuse in front of the camera selling and talking about the show they were working on.
 Following on the heels of Chris Carter and Joss Whedon in the late 90’s and early 2000s, this was a decade that started to cement the idea of a showrunner as celebrity and it was their interviews and quotes that became just as important, if not more so, than what a member of the ensemble cast was saying.

-By the time Heroes premiered on NBC in the autumn of 2006, 24 was a well established hit having just completed its fifth season, while Lost was about to enter its third (possibly its most divisive season at the time), the latter being a commercial juggernaut for ABC that had one of the most expensive pilot episodes in television history, but which helped make ABC a viable network again (along with Desperate Housewives) and which had the winning combination of being a cult favourite with a large audience.
+By the time Heroes premiered on NBC in the autumn of 2006, similar blockbuster serials such as 24 was a well established hit having just completed its fifth season, while Lost was about to enter its third year on the air (possibly its most divisive season at the time), the latter being a commercial juggernaut featuring one of the most expensive pilot episodes in television history, but which helped make ABC a viable network again, along with Desperate Housewives, after a few lacklustre years.

-Many networks were trying to launch their own versions that played along similar high concepts or approaches to the storytelling, including the same networks themselves that had launched those shows in an attempt to capture lightning a second time; Fox would follow up 24 with Prison Break which managed to last for four seasons and gained its own revival season several years later, while ABC would launch Flash Forward, a series which had a superb pilot but which failed to solidify its brilliant opening forty five minutes into something that could sustain a run of over twenty hours.
+Success never goes unnoticed and soon enough many networks attempted to launch their own television series that played along similar high concepts or approaches to the storytelling, including the same networks themselves in an attempt to capture lightning a second time; Fox would follow up 24 with Prison Break which managed to last four seasons and gained its own revival season several years later, while ABC would launch Flash Forward, a series which had a superb pilot but which failed to solidify its brilliant opening forty five minutes into something that could sustain a run of over twenty hours.

 Amid all this was Tim Kring’s series which for one year managed to become the next big thing for legitimate reasons.
-Hindsight might dictate that it was another disappointment, and Heroes certainly had similar issues to Flash Forward and NBC’s 2010 series The Event in the sense that it could never fulfil that early promise, but the difference with Heroes was that it started with a genuinely brilliant season that suggested that we were in the presence of something really good that in the end ended up being a series that should have been a one and done season.
+Hindsight might dictate that it was another disappointment, and Heroes certainly had similar issues to Flash Forward and NBC’s 2010 series The Event in the sense that it could never fulfil its early promise, but the difference with Heroes was that it started with a genuinely brilliant first season that suggested that we were in the presence of something really good that in the end ended up being a series that should have been a one-and-done season.

 Arriving as it did in 2006, Heroes was a series that was both of its time and somewhat ahead of it.
 Superheroes were in the process of starting to proliferate in a more overt way into the pop cultural landscape, and while the decade so far had given audiences the initial batch of X-Men films, Sam Raimi’s first two Spider-Man films, Wesley Snipes as Blade and the first of Christopher Nolan’s Batman trilogy, we were still two years away from the debut of Iron Man and with it the Marvel Cinematic Universe and the phenomenal success of The Dark Knight which are seen as the point when the genre and Hollywood’s adaptations of myriad comic book properties would become less of a sub-genre and more of a fully fledged genre in its own right.

-The series is one that while not based on any particular comic book, is awash in references to the medium and revels in a narrative that plays around in storylines that had been helped concocted by comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was part and parcel of the series’ world.
+While Heroes was not based on any particular comic book, it was awash in references to the medium and revels in a narrative that played around in storylines that featured contributions from comic book writer and future head of Marvel Television Jeph Loeb (who was coming off a writing stint on Smallville at this point) and the art work of Tim Sale which was a large part of the series’ storylines.
 Even that combination indicated a clear willingness of the series to acknowledge the comic book world what with Sale and Loeb having collaborated on Batman story The Long Halloween.

-At its heart, though, the series is very much one that has the feel of a well put together network show of the period and there’s honestly nothing wrong with that.
+At its heart, though, the series is very much one that has the feel of a well-put together network show of the period.
 The 2000’s sometimes feels like it was the last decade that had a large number of shows with the ability to have substantial audiences tuning in every week.
-While television ratings were lower that the previous decade for sure, with Friends and ER (also NBC series’) being amongst the last shows that could attract audiences that bordered on the astronomical, Heroes, Lost and 24 had pace, style and a storytelling drive that ensured that their captive audiences would come back to see what would happen next.
+While television ratings were lower that the previous decade for sure, with Friends and ER (also NBC series) being amongst the last shows that could attract audiences that bordered on the astronomical, Heroes, Lost and 24 had pace, style and a storytelling drive that ensured that their captive audiences would come back to see what would happen next.

 This was still a decade where the most watched shows on American television were procedural in nature.
-While we might look back and think of Heroes, Lost and 24 as era-defining series capable of genre subversions and mixture of captive cult audiences and mainstream appeal, this was still the decade where the most watched scripted drama on American television was CSI: Crime Scene Investigation with its two spin-offs also venturing highly in the Nielson ratings, along with the original Law and Order still on the air.
+While we might look back and think of Heroes, Lost and 24 as era-defining series capable of genre subversions and a mixture of captive cult audiences and mainstream appeal, this was still the period where the most watched scripted drama on American television was CSI: Crime Scene Investigation with its two spin-offs also venturing highly in the Nielson ratings, along with the original Law and Order.

-When the third season did begin, it did so with promises of ‘it will be better this time’, and initially it seemed as if they weren’t lying.
-The pace was faster, and the storytelling was filled with incident, but in trying to make up for audience frustrations with season two, the writers placed storytelling speed above cohesion and the season ended up going through stories way too fast with little to no regard as to whether or not everything was gelling together.
+When the third season did begin, it did so with a marketing campaign and promises from the cast and writers that the course was corrected and initially it seemed as if they weren’t lying.
+However, in trying to make up for audience frustrations with season two, the writers placed storytelling speed above cohesion and the season ended up going through stories way too fast with little to no regard as to whether or not everything was gelling together.

 Things then took a dramatic turn behind the scenes when it was announced that Loeb and fellow executive producer and lead writer Jesse Alexander were to exit the series, such as it was that Kring and NBC were frustrated that what was initially looking like a golden goose had been run into the ground creatively.

-The threat of a circus led by Prison Break’s Robert Knepper felt like a strange detour from the violence of Sylar in season one, or the characters being chased by an antagonistic Zeljko Ivanek in the second half of season three, but it had a quirky air to it that felt Fuller-esque, but unfortunately the show didn’t have him around anymore to make the quirkier approach work and the series was officially cancelled three months after its finale aired despite promises from Kring that it was for sure coming back.
+The threat of a circus led by Prison Break’s Robert Knepper felt like a strange detour from the violent threat of Sylar in the first season, or the characters being chased by an antagonistic bounty hunter played by Zeljko Ivanek in the second half of season three, but it had a quirky air to it that felt as if it had the air of Bryan Fuller about it, but unfortunately the show didn’t have him around anymore to make the quirkier approach work and the series was officially cancelled three months after its finale aired despite promises from Kring that it was for sure coming back.

 It was a sad end to a series that had begun with a flourish and high ratings, ironically being cancelled in 2010 just when the superhero genre was about to explode even further and become the dominant pop culture genre for the decade.

-Between season four and Heroes Reborn, Tim Kring went to Fox and delivered Touch, which did the thing of giving us a great pilot, but which unfortunately wouldn’t lead to a great series, despite having lovely central performances from Kiefer Sutherland and David Mazouz.
+Between season four and Heroes Reborn, Tim Kring went to Fox and created Touch, which did the thing of giving us a great pilot that unfortunately didn’t lead to a great series, despite having lovely central performances from Kiefer Sutherland and David Mazouz.
 It returned to Heroes’ central themes of connection amongst strangers, sometimes continents apart, but it couldn’t solidify them into an ongoing series, and which lost more points for casting Gugu Mbatha-Raw and wasting her talents on a nothing character.

 With Heroes now returning to BBC via iPlayer and Sunday night repeats, it’s interesting to watch the series now as a historical piece of sorts.
 Rewatching the first season should do nothing but leave one frustrated at what a wasted opportunity it was, but that first year still somewhat holds up.
 Some of it is very much of its time, but other parts of it are still engrossing and draws you in so irrevocably.